meshesha/SimplePhpFormBuilder/README.md

 * see [wiki-usage](https://github.com/meshesha/SimplePhpFormBuilder/wiki/usage)

 ## Changelog
+* ver 1.3.3:
+   - fixed: On the Form Builder (Form Template) screen, when typing, in the input property fields, text with double or single quotation marks, Causes the problem when you reopen the form to edit the form.
 * ver 1.3.2:
   - fixed number type input inside table.
   - fixed "about" loading data.